 Flexible polymeric thin film structures have received much attention as possible components of novel optical and photonic devices due to their tailored functionality, ease of processing, and amenability to large-area, low-cost fabrication.
 In particular, multilayer polymers, are being developed for filters, sensors, switches and optical limiters, data storage media, and, as highlighted in this review, lasers.

 Typically, lasers combine three distinct system features, (i) an emissive gain media, which has an electronic structure suitable for amplified spontaneous emission (ASE) (such as a fluorescent dye), (ii) an optical resonator to enable the feedback necessary for stimulated emission and to control the spatial and spectral coherence of the beam (such as the spaced mirrors of a Fabry-Perot cavity, with at least one also serving as an output facet), and (iii) a pump source (such as another laser, flashlamps, light emitting diodes, or, if practicable, an electrical current) that excites electrons in the gain media into higher energy states from which stimulated emission is possible.
 This paper is focused on one such type of micro-resonator laser design, the multilayer distributed feedback (DFB) polymer laser.
 In DFB lasers (first called ‘mirrorless’ lasers), the first two aspects, the feedback mechanism and gain media, are integrated and distributed throughout the structure.
 In DFB lasers the circulation of ASE, or feedback leading to stimulated emission, within the structure arises from interference of multiple reflections (diffraction) .
 Schematics comparing two designs, a Fabry-Perot laser with selectively reflective end mirrors and the multilayer DFB laser are shown in Figs. 1(a)-(b), respectively.
 Note that the mirrors in the former case may themselves be made from multilayers, as in distributed Bragg reflectors, leading to lasers called Distributed Bragg Reflector (DBR) lasers.
-In the DFB laser, the mirrors and the gain media share functionality, making possible a compact `micro-resonator’.
+Thus, in the DFB laser, the mirrors and the gain media share functionality, making possible a compact “micro-resonator.”
 Beyond compactness and, in some cases, simplifications in fabrication, DFB lasers require essentially no post-fabrication alignment and can more naturally operate in a single longitudinal mode, thereby producing narrower linewidths and better control.
 As we discuss in detail below, the distributed feedback design also enables tuning of the wavelength to the extent that the multilayer spacing, effective refractive index, and phase relationships can be adjusted in situ.